luiul/retoure/README.md

 We make the following prerequisites:

 - No authentication.
 - We store all data in one table to simplify the model.
-Note that the model is equivalent to a PostgreSQL view.
+Note that the model is equivalent to a PostgreSQL view (see upgraded version of the app).
 - Add runtime option to disable check "own property" of its parent (see [here](https://handlebarsjs.com/api-reference/runtime-options.html#options-to-control-prototype-access) and [here](https://handlebarsjs.com/api-reference/runtime-options.html#options-to-control-prototype-access)).
-Turn this option off in production.
+Turn this option off in production!